 - Raise money online with the help of a crowdfunding campaign—a strategy that has become hugely popular for entrepreneurs from a wide range of industries.

-Take, for example, the thousands of business owners who’ve lost their mileage deductions as a result of failure to keep an adequate log of their business related driving.
+Take, for example, the thousands of business owners who’ve lost their mileage deductions because they didn’t keep an adequate log of their business-related driving.
 See what we mean?
-Keeping records is key!
+Keeping records literally pays off.

 Here’s the thing: if you’re ever audited, it’ll be up to you to prove that you’ve accurately reported both your income and expenses on your tax returns.
-An IRS auditor won’t merely take your word for it; you need clear records to back up your returns and prove their accuracy.
+An IRS auditor isn’t going to just take your word for it; you need clear records to back up your returns and prove their accuracy.

 What’s the big deal about losing deductions?
-Well, it’s expensive!
-Depending on your income, every dollar in deductions that you end up losing could cost you about 25 to 50 cents in extra taxes.
+It’s expensive!
+Depending on your income, every dollar in deductions that you lose could cost you 25 to 50 cents in extra taxes.
 It adds up!

 Bottom line: keeping good records will help you in many ways, particularly when it comes to monitoring your progress, preparing financial statements, and preparing tax returns.

 Ugh, insurance.
 It’s a boring topic, for sure, and it can be expensive.
-But it’s something that can come in very handy if something were to go wrong with your business.
+But it’s something that’s super important if something were to go wrong with your business.

 Let’s say a client or customer slips and falls at your office, or your work computer is stolen.
-Having liability insurance in place can help protect you from business-related lawsuits, and business property insurance can protect you if equipment is destroyed, lost, or stolen.
-So, it’s pretty easy to see why insurance is super important.
+Having liability insurance helps protect you from business-related lawsuits, and business property insurance can protect you if equipment is destroyed, lost, or stolen.

 Here’s how it works: